This article was updated on November 14th, 2020.

 When eating fruit, it is better to eat a raw apple or pear than to eat one that is prepared in a pie or in juice, particularly with added sugars.
 Raw fruit is absorbed more slowly, and so insulin spikes are mostly avoided.
 There’s a reason fruit is often referred to as “nature’s candy,” it’s because of the naturally occurring sugars, so moderation is the way to go.

-Health professionals tell us that 90 percent of Type 2 diabetes cases can be prevented or brought back into control by eating better, exercising appropriately and controlling weight.
-So for Diabetes Month, think more about your food choices and start eating for your heath.
+Health professionals tell us that 90% of Type 2 diabetes cases can be prevented or brought back into control by eating better, exercising appropriately, and controlling weight.
+So for Diabetes Month, think more about your food choices and start eating for your health.